Grouping SKUs

 Example two

-Your SKU groups may currently configure your products for sale into ten different countries.
-At some point, however, you identify another country that you'd like to export your products to.
+Your SKU groups may currently configure your products for sale in ten different countries.
+At some point, however, you may identify another country to which you'd like to export your products.

 In this case, Digital River only needs to add product tariff codes specific to that country to your SKU groups (along with any other required compliance data) to make your products eligible for export to this country.